What to Expect During a Roofing Replacement

 Clean-up and Removal of Debris

-Once the final nail is in place, the contractor should ensure that all old material, which includes the original roofing material, underlayment or tarpaper, wood, nails, or any other debris from the project is removed.
+Once the final nail is in place, the contractor should ensure that all old material, which includes the original roofing material, roof framing elements, underlayment or tarpaper, wood, nails, or any other debris from the project is removed.

 Benefits of a Roof Replacement